ajread4/thm_writeups_publish/Flatline.md

 -ERR no reply
 ```
-I navigated to the Administrator home directory and found some interesting output.
+I navigated to the Administrator home directory and found an interesting executable called OpenClinic.
+The name of the room is ```Flatline``` so I guessed that this exe has something to do with local privilege escalation, continuing on the medical theme.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ python3 freeswitch.py [Remote IP] "dir C:\Users\Administrator\Desktop"
 Authenticated